Code-Institute-Submissions/Ferdosull-Milestone_Project_02/README.md

 **Website Responsiveness through Browser and Device Compatibility** <a name="testing_procedure"></a>

+The interactive front-end web application was tested throughout the development, implementation and deployment stages of the project.

-For the functionality and responsiveness testing of this website I have utilised the following web browsers: Microsoft Edge, Mozilla Firefox and Google Chrome.
+For the continued functionality and responsiveness testing of this website I have utilised the following web browsers: Microsoft Edge, Mozilla Firefox and Google Chrome.

 To carry out testing on mobile devices I have used Google Chrome as well as Safari on my IPad and IPhone.